 As such, the only situation where you can get key person insurance through superannuation is if you are part of a family business where the beneficiaries are both part of the family and part of the company, such as a husband and wife team running a company.
 If you are able to do this, then premiums paid will typically be tax deductible and benefits paid will typically not be taxable.

-If you are considering taking out key man insurance through superannuation it is a good idea to speak with a tax and/or insurance adviser first.
+If you are considering taking out key person insurance through superannuation it is a good idea to speak with a tax and/or insurance adviser first.
 Certain circumstances, such as paying off a family business loan with proceeds from the key person’s estate rather than company benefits, can have tax consequences.

 There is no direct alternative to key person insurance, but there are other options which might be preferable for your business in the event of the loss of a key person, and the loss of revenue or capital which results from it.